amogil/fluxgate/docs/user/logging.md

 The length of the response body in bytes, as indicated by the `Content-Length` header (if present).
 A non-negative integer representing the number of bytes.
 May be `None` if the response has no body, if the `Content-Length` header is not present, or if the response uses chunked transfer encoding.

 **Example:** `2048` or omitted if not available

-## Log Entry Structure

-All fields in log entries are logged as their actual values, not wrapped in type constructors such as `Some(...)`, `Ok(...)`, or `Err(...)`.
-For optional fields, when a value is present, it is logged as the actual value.
-When the value is absent, the field is omitted from the log entry.

-Log entries do not include component prefixes (such as `fluxgate::proxy:`, `fluxgate::config:`, etc.) in the log message.
-The log format only includes the log level, timestamp, and the message content with structured fields.

 ## Security